Mark Kobasz

 background

-Mark has a BFA from Tyler and an MAT from University of the Arts.
-He has three fellowships from the Pennsylvania Council on the Arts, an Artist As Catalyst 2000 grant from the Mid Atlantic Arts Foundation, and is a two-time Creative Glass Center of America Fellow.
-His work is in the collections of the Corning Museum of Glass, the Arco Chemical Company, Deloit Tauche Corporation, Merck Corporation, and the Wustum Museum of Fine Art.
+Mark has a BFA from Tyler School of Art, and an MAT from University of the Arts.
+He has three fellowships from the Pennsylvania Council on the Arts, an Artist As Catalyst 2000 grant from the Mid Atlantic Arts Foundation, and more.
+Recently he was featured in Hyperallergic, “A view from the Easel.”
+His work is in the collections of the Corning Museum of Glass, the Arco Chemical Company, Deloitte Touche Corporation, Merck Corporation, The Wustum Museum of Fine Art, and many private collections.